siees/Resume/README.md

 # Mohamed Anouar HRAIRI

 _Natural problem solver with strong interpersonal skills and a degree in computer software.
-Seeking a challenging opportunity to develop and manage large projects where my advanced skills, education and couple years of experience can be fully utilized._ <br>
+Seeking a challenging opportunity to develop and manage large projects where my advanced skills, education, and a couple of years of experience can be fully utilized._ <br>

 [Email](mailto:medanouar.hrairi@gmail.com) / [LinkedIn](https://www.linkedin.com/in/mohamedanouarhrairi/) / [GitHub](https://github.com/siees)